scala-phase/scalathon/2012/faq.md

 Full refunds are available until June 27th, 30 days before the event.
 Because of the costs and upfront financial obligations of securing the venue, we cannot offer any refunds after June 27th.
-If you _after_before June 27th, we'll refund your entire $50 registration fee and open your slot to the next person on the waiting list.
+If you cancel _before_ June 27th, we'll refund your entire $50 registration fee and open your slot to the next person on the waiting list.
 If you cancel _after_ June we'll open your slot, but you'll lose your $50 registration fee.

 ## How can I volunteer to host an out of town guest?